 Students from Forge Valley School compared how differently COVID-19 impacted education and healthcare in the North of England versus the South.

-Young researchers from the Godolphin and Latymer School used Sentinel satellite data to see how COVID lockdowns affected air pollution in London.
+Godolphin and Latymer students used satellite data to see how COVID lockdowns affected air pollution in London.